tsuruyu/SimplyBeauty-IMS/README.md

 # SimplyBeauty - Inventory Management System (IMS)
-For partial requirement of CSSWENG.
+For partial requirement of CSSWENG and CSSECDV.
+This website source is not deployed and should not be deployed anywhere outside of academic requirement.

 # How To Run:
 1. Setup all dependencies.
 Ensure that you have node.js and npm installed in your device.